 After a day in the rocks, holding a certain asana will stretch muscles and ligaments back out, cool your system and calm your excited mind back down to earth.

 As everything, your ability to keep this calm during your climb and throughout stressful situations on the mountain will improve with practice.
 And since most of us don’t have the pleasure of living with a boulder, rock or climbing wall in our backyard, practicing these skills on the yoga mat is a great alternative.
 In order to carry your whole weight on your hands or balance on one leg with your body twisted into a preztel, you need to be full concentrated on the Here & Now – as you do climbing up a stone wall.
 And the long, even breath that you cultivate with your yoga practice is an incredible tool to anchor yourself in the present, where ever you are and what ever you’re doing.

 Hence yoga is great preparation for climbing, as training over the winter as well as warm up before a session.
 And vice versa your experiences in the mountains can also enhance and propel your yoga practice.
 Witnessing your own strength in the rocks and overcoming your fears can lift your whole life up to new heights you might never have imagined before.

-If you’re looking forward to some new experiences this Spring and are keen to get the most out of this match made in heaven, join me for the Yogarda Yoga & Climbing Camp Fall Edition in Arco, Italy from September 1-3 2017!
-Get in touch if you have any more questions and book your spot through our host Zoo Camping.
+If you’re looking forward to some new experiences this Spring and are keen to get the most out of this match made in heaven, join me for the Yogarda Yoga & Climbing Camp in Arco, Italy from August 30th – September 1st 2019!
+Get in touch for questions and booking!